mguthriem/SNAPUserDocs/coreConcepts.md

 SNAPRed's diffraction detector system consists of two movable Anger cameras: highly pixelated TOF sensitive neutron detectors.
 This creates a natural flexibility in how detector pixels can be grouped together.
 As a general rule, adding more pixels together improves counting statistics at the expense of diffraction resolution.
 A consequence of this is a user should have the ability to easily switch between different pixel grouping schemes (PGS) that combine pixels.
 Each PGS will consist of a number of subgroups each with their own ID.

 Thus, SNAPRed is intended to be able to manage multiple different PGS and to reduce data from a specified list of these (allowing users multiple views on their data after reduction).
-The "standard" PGS based on combinations of detector components ('All','Bank','Column','2-4') exist as defaults, however, it is also possible to specify unique PGS for any given instrument state.
+The "standard" PGS based on combinations of detector components (`All`,`Bank`,`Column`,`2-4`) exist as defaults, however, it is also possible to specify unique PGS for any given instrument state.
 An example of this might be a scheme based on scattering angle of pixels.
 Such schemes differ from detector-component based schemes as the corresponding pixel ID's will change if the detector moves.

-As they involve pixels IDs, PGS have to be specified separately for both Lite and non-Lite modes.
+As they involve pixels IDs, PGS _must_ be specified separately for both Lite and non-Lite modes.

 ## Data binning considerations

 Appropriate management of large event TOF diffraction datasets requires intelligent histogramming and/or compression of the raw event data.
 In general, this operation is lossy and so the binning parameters used must be chosen correctly.
 In SNAPRed, the appropriate binning parameters are properties of each subgroup for a given state and are calculated for each of these combinations.
-This calculation is dones on the basis of a set of defined instrument parameters, namely, the incoming wavelength band and the instrument diffraction resolution, the latter is parameterised by the values of %\.
+This calculation is dones on the basis of a set of defined instrument parameters, namely, the incoming wavelength band and the instrument diffraction resolution, the latter is parameterised by the TOF-resolution equation - {cite:p}`WORLTON1976`- and a specification of the relevant value for SNAP.

 User interaction is limited to the specification of the number of bins `NBin` within the FWHM of a measured Bragg peak.
 This approach exploits logarithmic binning combined with the approximately linear dependence of resolution on wavelength for a TOF diffractometer and means that the chosen `NBin` number of points will be constant for any peak in any subgroup in any state of the instrument.
 The value used should reflect the final approach to fitting peak shapes and be sufficient to support the numbner of parameters needed.
 Typically, this would include a Rietveld fit using a back-to-back exponential convolved with a psuedovoigt peak model, which has at least 5 parameters for each peak (position, width, gauss-Lorentz mixing,and the leading and trailing edge exponents) in addition to background model.